-The Transition to High School and the Teenage Years
+The Transition to Secondary School and the Teenage Years

-Transitions are always difficult for individuals with an ASD, and you will need to once again research the right schooling option for your child, investigate the options and work with the school to set up a program for the individual with an ASD.
+Transitions are always difficult for individuals on the autism spectrum and you will need to once again research the right schooling option for your child, investigate the options and work with the school to set up a program for the individual on the spectrum.

 Preparing for the Transition

-Many of the same strategies apply to the transition to high school as applied to starting primary school.
-You may need some or all of these depending on the individual with ASD.
-See Primary School Years – Preparing Your Child for School
+Many of the same strategies apply to the transition to secondary school as applied to starting primary school.
+You may need some or all of these depending on the individual on the autism spectrum.

-Some of the typical characteristics of individuals with an ASD increase their risk of being teased and bullied.
+Some of the typical characteristics of individuals on the autism spectrum increase their risk of being teased and bullied.

-A literal understanding of language can make a person with an ASD vulnerable to verbal teasing.
-Problems with social skills can lead to misunderstandings about the intent of other students: sometimes, an individual with an ASD mistakes bullying for friendliness.
-On the other hand, it is quite common for individuals with an ASD to be particularly sensitive to comments from others, so they may mistake a friendly overture as bullying.
+A literal understanding of language can make a person on the autism spectrum vulnerable to verbal teasing.
+Problems with social skills can lead to misunderstandings about the intent of other students: sometimes, an individual on the autism spectrum mistakes bullying for friendliness.
+On the other hand, it is quite common for individuals on the autism spectrum to be particularly sensitive to comments from others, so they may mistake a friendly overture as bullying.

-Specific mannerisms that a person with an ASD may display, such as hand flapping, rocking, or self-commentary can also make them the target of bullies.
+Specific mannerisms that a person on the autism spectrum may display, such as hand flapping, rocking, or self-commentary can also make them the target of bullies.

 It is important for the individual to learn to recognise suspicious or unfriendly behaviour, to have a selection of possible activities to engage in during meal breaks and to have a safe place to go to.

-Adolescence, Puberty and Sexuality in the ASD Teenager
+Adolescence, Puberty and Sexuality in a Autistic Teenager

-As individuals with ASDs reach puberty and their bodies begin to change, these physical changes may be out of step with their academic and social skills.
+As individuals on the autism spectrum reach puberty and their bodies begin to change, these physical changes may be out of step with their academic and social skills.

-As change is often a problem for individuals with an ASD, it is very important that they are prepared for the changes that puberty brings – physical changes and emotional changes.
+As change is often a problem for individuals on the autism spectrum, it is very important that they are prepared for the changes that puberty brings – physical changes and emotional changes.

 It may be difficult for parents to know when to start to talk to their son or daughter about puberty and how to explain it.
 The following information sheet may be of assistance and also includes social expectations regarding privacy and personal hygiene.